 Please don’t delay in getting healthcare.
 If you need urgent medical help and it’s not an emergency, contact your GP or NHS 111 online or telephone NHS 111 first.
 Your GP practice should offer online, telephone and video consultations.
 If you are invited in for a face-to-face appointment, infection control measures are in place to keep patients and staff safe.

 The Covid-19 NICE guidance says that dermatology departments should ‘optimise the use of teledermatology, such as telephone and video consultations’.
 If your dermatology appointment has been cancelled due to the crisis, try to find out whether a telephone or video consultation would be possible instead.

 What is the current advice regarding shielding?

 For more information about systemic treatments for eczema and Covid-19 risk, please see the British Association of Dermatologists’ Risk Stratification Grid.
-Be aware that this is out of date in that it mentions shielding, but it gives more information about Covid-19 risk relating to systemic treatments and other factors.
+It gives information about Covid-19 risk relating to systemic treatments and other factors.